dennisephraim/100_Days_Of_Code_Python_Challenge/README.md

 ## Day 23
 Finished the turtle crossing capstone project.
 I need to review a lot of things I need motivation to complete this challenge

+## Day 24
+I learnt about creating, writing and reading a file in python.
+It was great experience
+Let's Go!!!